-assigned definitive ratings to three classes of mortgage insurance credit
+assigned definitive ratings to nine classes of mortgage insurance credit

-risk transfer notes issued by Bellemeade Re 2020-1 Ltd.
+risk transfer notes issued by Eagle Re 2021-1 Ltd.

-Bellemeade Re 2020-1 Ltd. is the first transaction issued
+Eagle Re 2021-1 Ltd. is the fifth transaction issued under

-in 2020 under the Bellemeade Re program, which transfers to the
+the Eagle Re program, which transfers to the capital markets the

-capital markets the credit risk of private mortgage insurance (MI) policies
+credit risk of private mortgage insurance (MI) policies issued by Radian

-and collectively, the ceding insurer) on a portfolio of residential
+Guaranty Inc. (Radian, the ceding insurer) on a portfolio

-mortgage loans.
-The notes are exposed to the risk of claims payments
+of residential mortgage loans.
+The notes are exposed to the risk

-on the MI policies, and depending on the notes' priority,
+of claims payments on the MI policies, and depending on the notes'

-may incur principal and interest losses when the ceding insurer makes
+priority, may incur principal and interest losses when the ceding

-issuer) and the ceding insurer enter into a reinsurance agreement providing
+and the ceding insurer will enter into a reinsurance agreement providing

 excess of loss reinsurance on mortgage insurance policies issued by the